PapaTutuWawa/moxxy/CONTRIBUTING.md

 In order to build Moxxy, you first have to run the code generator.
 To do that, first install all dependencies with `flutter pub get`.
 Next, run the code generator using `flutter pub run build_runner build`.
 This builds required data classes and the i18n support.
+Next, run `dart run pigeon --input pigeon/api.dart` to generate the communication channels with the native code.

 Finally, you can build Moxxy using `flutter run`, if you want to test a change, or `flutter build apk --release` to build an optimized release build.
 The release builds found in the repository's releases are build using `flutter build apk --release --split-per-abi`.